Ekultek/Dagon/README.md

 _Note:_ Dagon comes complete with a <u><b>Hash Guarantee</b></u>:

-_I personally guarantee that Dagon will crack your hash successfully.
-If for any reason, you feel that Dagon has fallen short, is incapable of cracking your hash, or did not crack the hash to your specifications:_

-  - Please make an issue with your hash (if you do not want to publicly post your hash we can communicate through Slack)
-  - Run Dagon with the `--verbose` flag and try to crack the hash, post all the output.
-  - Tell me what you think the problem is

-_I will personally try to crack your hash (no guarantees but I'll do my best) for you, and if there is a problem, I will create a patch for your hash._
+_I personally guarantee that Dagon will be able to crack your hash successfully.
+At any point Dagon fails to do so, you will be given a choice to automatically create a Github issue with your hash.
+Once this issue is created, I will try my best to crack your hash for you.
+The Github issue is completely anonymous, and no questions will be asked.
+This is my way of thanking you for using Dagon.
+There are alternatives to using the automatic issue creator.
+If you do not want your hash publicly displayed, and feel Dagon has failed you, feel free to create your own issue._
 # Screenshots

 Bruteforcing made easy with a built in wordlist creator if you do not specify one.
 The wordlist will create 100,000 strings to use